 Many organizations retain ratings because they perceive that the advantages outweigh the disadvantages.
-However, those businesses that want to emphasize the developmental aspect of performance management and play down, even eliminate, the performance pay element, will be convinced by the objections to rating and will dispense with them altogether, relying instead on overall analysis and assessment.
+But organizations that want to emphasize the developmental aspect of performance management and play down, even eliminate, the performance pay element, will be convinced by the objections to rating and will dispense with them altogether, relying instead on overall analysis and assessment.